 For the best views in London you need to visit The Shard.
 Stay at the Shangri-La Hotel for the ultimate room with a view.

-There is something extra indulgent about a night in a luxury hotel in your own city.
+There is something extra indulgent about a night in a luxury hotel in your own city like London.
 All too often I rush from meeting to meeting and never appreciate my own home town.
 So the option of being a tourist for the day in London always gives me a new perspective on my city and makes me fall in love with it all over again.

 The ultimate for me is a view – whenever I go somewhere I try and get as much as a bird’s eye view as I can – my love of high vantage points is possibly why I am currently coveting a drone!

 The London skyline is constantly evolving and currently some of the best views are from the Shard – and of course the Shangri-La Hotel that occupies the 34 – 52 floors of the building.

 We visited for their Summer in the City offer to; belatedly, celebrate Ed’s birthday, and enjoyed a night in City View room, with a room service champagne afternoon tea followed by breakfast the next day.

 Arrival at the hotel is easy – come out of London Bridge tube and follow the signs to the Shard – if it is a fine day I’d recommend catching the tube to Monument station and then walking across London Bridge, or catching the riverboat.
 Anticipation and the journey is part of the fun.
 Ed had no idea where we were going, all I had told him was to pack an overnight bag and to bring his swimming trunks.

 One arrival you are whisked up in a high speed lift to reception on the 35th floor.
 Immediately the view is the star of the show, you are drawn to the Westward facing view of the Thames.
 Checkin is efficient and swift, the reception staff accompany you, via another lift, to your room and give you a quick tour.